mongodb/mongodb-atlas-cli/.github/pull_request_template.md

 _Jira ticket:_ [Name of ticket](https://jira.mongodb.org/browse/[name-of-ticket])

 <!--
-What mcli issue does this PR address? (for example, #1234) -->
+What MongoDB CLI issue does this PR address? (for example, #1234), remove this section if none -->

 Closes #[issue number]